 Preservation Durham's Annual Preservation Party and Fall Fundraiser has become a holiday season highlight!
 Join the hosting committee to help put together this fun event held in early November!
-Volunteers can help discover exciting donations for the raffle, arrange entertainment, or help in many other ways.
-The committee for this event has the most fun even before the party begins!
+Volunteers can help discover exciting donations for the silent auction, arrange entertainment, or help in many other ways.

 The Old Durham Home Tour

 Our annual Home Tour takes place the last weekend in April each year.
 Preservation Durham needs an army of volunteers to make the tour a success!
 Some of the many jobs that must be done to put on a successful tour are listed below.